by-jp/www.byjp.me/content/bookmarks/a-primer-on-dopamine.md

 ---

-> **it triggers many of the adaptive behaviors of learning, exploration and automaticity**.
+> it triggers many of the adaptive behaviors of learning, exploration and automaticity.

 ---

 > If you were expecting a reward and get exactly that, your brain doesn’t increase dopamine production.
-That’s because **there’s no point in optimizing things even further, since you got what you were expecting**.
+That’s because there’s no point in optimizing things even further, since you got what you were expecting.
 No further learning, exploration or automaticity is needed.

 ---